 (the possibility of changing the α factor determining the percentage change in conductivity caused by a temperature change of 1°C)

 • including non-linear compensation, which is the most accurate method of temperature compensation in ultra-pure water applications.

 During conductivity measurements one should beware of disturbing factors.
-Measurement results can be affected by sample contaminants in the form of suspensions, greases or oils that can block the surface of the electrodes, resulting in a change in the cell constant.
-Also an important element to be avoided during measurements is the polarization effect that occurs on the surface of the electrodes when the current flowing between the electrodes causes electrolysis and, as a result, partially insulates the surface of the electrodes.
+Measurement results can be affected by sample contaminants in the form of suspensions, greases or oils that can block the surface of the electrodes.
+It is resulting in a change in the cell constant.
+Also an important element to be avoided during measurements is the polarization effect.
+It occurs on the surface of the electrodes.
+The polarization takes place when the current flowing between the electrodes causes electrolysis and, as a result, partially insulates the surface of the electrodes.
 To avoid polarization, you can use: